whereiswx/qwerty/README.md

-# qwerty
-Sample repository for simple git actions and practices
+# This is a learning git repository

+* Perform git operations like git push, pull, fetch
+* Switch between branch for version control